 Can I Make These Short Ribs Without A Sous Vide?

+Yes definitely.
 Technique wise you can use a traditional approach – brown the short ribs on all sides first to release some of the flavor and slow cook in a dutch oven for a few hours in a braising liquid and with aromatics.
-Or you can follow similar steps but instead of cooking in a pot cook at low temperatures Sous Vide style for 24-36 hours.
+You can also use a pressure cooker, cooking bone-in short ribs at 15 psi for 50 minutes.
 Both are quite effective, but nothing beats Sous Vide when it comes to slow cooking meat.

 Most beef short rib recipes are paired with mashed potatoes.
 I’m not a big mashed potatoes guy unless its sweet potatoes or some other root vegetables, as regular potatoes tend to rely too much on butter and sour cream for flavor.
 I made roasted potatoes to go along with these short ribs and they work well together for a full, comforting meal.

 Can Sous Vide Short Ribs Be Made in Advance?

 Yes, with a few considerations.
 Once the ribs are done, immediately plunge the vacuum-sealed pouch into an ice bath and then refrigerate them.
 When you’re ready to serve them, slice the meat from the bones, place in a ziplock back and then reheat the slices of meat in a sous vide bath, about 30 minutes.
 Or you can simply reheat them in the oven.

 - Trim away excess fat from the short ribs and season generously with salt and pepper

 - Before serving finish the ribs with high heat.
 Options include quick sear in a skillet, chargrilling, quick broil, or flame torching.
 The idea is to get that nice exterior crust that sous vide doesn’t provide